Nitrogen Pollution

 Smart fertilisers for food security

-Fertilisers that increase nitrogen efficiency may boost crop productivity, while reducing farm costs and environmental harm say University of Melbourne experts.
+Fertilisers that increase nitrogen efficiency are being designed to boost crop productivity while reducing farming costs and environmental impact

 Cutting agricultural emissions will reduce air pollution and save lives

-Reducing ammonia emissions from agriculture will substantially benefit global health, and at a low cost shows new research led by the University of Melbourne.
+Reducing ammonia emissions from agriculture will substantially benefit global health and can be done at low cost shows new research

 Five priorities for managing nitrogen pollution

-Nitrogen is essential for life on Earth but excess can damage the environment.
-University of Melbourne researchers recommend five areas of focus for management.
+Nitrogen is essential for life on Earth, but excess can damage the environment.
+Researchers recommend five areas of focus for management: Production, People, Planet, Policy and Partnerships

 What you need to know about nitrogen pollution

-A new measurement from University of Melbourne researchers could more accurately identify places at risk of damaging levels of nitrogen pollution.
+Could a new measurement more accurately identify places at risk of damaging levels of nitrogen?

 Taking steps to cut your nitrogen footprint